 High academic standards

 The Cedar School will help students meet high academic standards in all subject areas.
-Following best practice, the school will focus on English (including reading and writing), history, mathematics and science, using content as a vehicle for the academic skills they will need for college and life.
+Following best practice, the school will focus on English, history, mathematics and science, using content as a vehicle for the academic skills they will need for college and life.

 Students will also take a Skills Seminar that will focus on decoding, fluency and comprehension, depending on individual needs.
 For students with less need for reading instruction, this class will focus on executive functioning skills, organization and writing.
 As students enter 11th and 12th grade, they will be able to choose other electives, such as Spanish, ASL or a science elective.